 At the Penn Integrated Hand Program, you'll have access to various specialists who understand the development of arthritis and how painful it can be.
 These specialists are highly experienced in diagnosing and treating all types of arthritis of the hands.

-View doctors who specialize in hand and wrist arthritis
+Meet the team of experts who specialize in hand arthritis treatment

 Understanding Arthritis in the Hands and Wrist